nycmeshnet/nycmeshnet.github.io/install/index.md

 $160 per apartment is due on the day of the install.
 We also suggest a monthly subscription of $20 to help us maintain our network.

 It is possible to do this yourself.
 Ask us for help configuring the LiteBeamAC.
-If you are installing in a window we suggest the much smaller NanoBeamAC 16.
+If you are installing in a window we suggest the smaller NanoBeamAC.
 If you DIY please consider also connecting your neighbors.
 This is the whole point of the mesh.

 **2) Kiosk client install**